C interview questions and answers

 Output: Garbage value

-Note: In some compiler you may get warning message returning address of local variable or temporary
+Note: Certain compilers may issue a warning message when returning the address of a local variable or a temporary.

 Solution of this problem: